Skip to main content

 Source: Table B20004, 2018-2022 American Community Survey 5-Year Estimates

-How does early childhood development act as a social determinant?
-What resources are available to address this?
+How does early childhood development act as a social determinant in rural areas?
+What programs and projects are available to address this?

-Early childhood development programs have the potential to impact health at a young age and set children on a path to growing up to be healthy adults, whatever background and resources their families have.
+Early childhood development programs have the potential to impact health at a young age and set children on a path to grow to be healthy adults.
 According to Healthy People 2030,

 “Early childhood development and education are key determinants of future health and well–being.
 Addressing the disparities in access to early childhood development and education opportunities can greatly bolster young children's future health outcomes.”